gregdavill/kicadScripts/README.md

 * Uses Kicad python bindings to render board layers as SVG
 * Recolours SVGs
 * Stacks SVGs with user defined colour/opacity
+* Creates a drill layer
+* Mirrors the backside of the PCB.
 * Render to PNG with Inkscape CLI

 ### plot_gerbers.py